 When Repairs Are No Longer Enough

 Repairs can successfully prolong the life expectancy of your roof if done right.
 They’re good for patching specific damaged areas or replacing individual shingles.
-But if the underlayment of your roof is damaged or if the problems are more widespread, you’d be looking at a complete replacement.
+But if the underlayment of your roof is damaged or if the problems are more widespread, you’re looking at a complete replacement.

 Failure to Replace

-If you don’t replace your roof when it’s needed, the best case scenario is that you have water damage inside your house from leaks.
-Your utility bill can also rise because heat and air conditioning are escaping out the roof.
-Over the long term, however, constant leaks can damage the wood underneath, which can eventually collapse.
+If you don’t replace your roof when it’s needed, the best-case scenario is slight water damage inside your house from leaks.
+Your utility bill can also rise because heat and air conditioning are escaping out of the damaged roof.
+Over the long term, however, constant leaks can damage the wood underneath, which can eventually lead to collapse.

-Replacing a sagging roof with extensive water damage underneath is a much more expensive prospect than replacing the exterior of the roof by itself when problems first arise.
+Replacing a sagging roof with extensive water damage underneath is much more expensive prospect than replacing the exterior of the roof by itself.

 The roof you have installed needs to be able to withstand whatever your location throws its way.
 In Florida, that means heat, humidity, and the occasional hurricane.